ariajd27/kabufuda-solitaire-ti84plusce/README.txt

 === Controls ===

 arrow keys to move the cursor
-ENTER to select cards to be moved, or once selected, to move those cards to the cursor position CLEAR to abandon placement
+2ND or ENTER to select cards to be moved, or once selected, to move those cards to the cursor position ALPHA or CLEAR to abandon placement
 ON at any time to exit the program

 Stacks wrap around -- to get to the free cells, go further left than the leftmost tableau stack, or further right than the rightmost.